Great Traditions Are Built One Brick at a Time

 My goal is to capture this history through the stories of those who ran it and those who built it into the institution it is today.
 The history of Mill Cities is, at its core, the history of the people who shaped it.

-The Foundation
+The Embryo

 The 1982 Plymouth-to-Provincetown relay was a classic showdown between three New England powerhouses: Central Mass Striders (CMS), Greater Lowell Road Runners (GLRR), and the Boston Athletic Association (BAA).